 - Applicants must have demonstrable knowledge and experience in Game Engines (i.e. Unity), Virtual Reality, Augmented Reality, 3D Modeling.
 Further applicants must have on an advanced level experience in the following software packages: 3D Modeling (i.e. Rhino, Unity), Visual Programming (i.e. Grasshopper, Dynamo), Programming Languages (i.e. Python or C#); Optimization (i.e. Galapagos, Octopus, Quelea, etc.)

-- The scholarship is available to both domestic and international students.
+- The grant is available to both domestic and international students.

 How to Apply:

 - PhD applicants should follow the application process as detailed here.
 That process includes the submission of an Expression of Interest (EOI), which will be considered by the faculty’s Higher Degree Committee.

 - PhD applicants should write a separate 1000 word statement clearly summarising the proposed topic area, a suggested methodology, a preliminary title and the contribution of the research to new knowledge within the field of enquiry listed above.

 - The successful applicant will be expected to submit a dissertation of 40,000 to 50,000 words, with the creative project retained in the UNSW library as a digital copy.

 - PhD applicants should submit their statement to Associate Professor Hank Haeusler, Discipline Director, Bachelor of Computational Design, School of Architecture and Design.

 - Please include “HDR Architecture PhD Research Scholarship” in the subject line of the email.